tasoo-oos/twitch-getm3u8-and-autorecord/README.md

 Do not attempt to harm the streamer or use this program for illegal purposes.

+### for the people having trouble using this program

+download following files

+getstreamerinfo.exe
+stream.exe
+streamers.txt
+settings.txt

+and put those in single folder.

 ## how to get m3u8 adress with getstreaminfo

 To make this program work properly, you must have at least one file called streamers.txt.